Red legacy of Victorian novelist still defines British streets

 The first was installed in 1852, while Trollope was stationed in Jersey in the English Channel Islands.
 The first four stand-alone collecting boxes came to London three years later and now there are 115,300 dotted up and down the country.

 It is also guardian of a diverse portfolio of heritage assets.
-There are around 800 different types of roadside letter cataloged by the Letter Box Study Group, a volunteer-led organization which maintains the UK's most detailed database of individual post boxes.
+There are around 800 different types of roadside letter catalogued by the Letter Box Study Group, a volunteer-led organisation which maintains the UK's most detailed database of individual post boxes.

 There are three main varieties: the largest, typically, are pillar boxes.
 There are also wall boxes and lamp boxes for locations where smaller volumes of letters were, or are, required.